sfar2001/quntum_testings/README.md

 - **State Information Panel:** Clear, real-time explanations of the current quantum state, measurement results, and the entanglement relationship.
 - **Reset Functionality:** Instantly reset the system to try new experiments.
 - **Mobile Friendly:** Layout, controls, and canvas adapt for small screens.

 ---

+## 🌐 Bloch Sphere Visualization (`bloch_sphere.html`)

+**Explore the geometry of a single qubit state!**

+- **Interactive 3D Visualization:** Rotate and explore the Bloch sphere in your browser using Plotly.js.
+- **State Vector Control:** Adjust θ (theta) and φ (phi) with sliders to see how the quantum state vector moves on the sphere.
+- **Measurement Probabilities:** Instantly see the probabilities of measuring |0⟩ and |1⟩ for the current state.
+- **Detailed Explanations:** Learn about the Bloch sphere, the meaning of θ and φ, and the quantum state formula.
+- **Consistent Navigation:** Access all other quantum tools from the top navigation bar.
+- **Responsive Design:** Works beautifully on desktop and mobile.

+---